danbrakeley/frog/README.md

 	- `Log()` re-added, is just a passthrough to LogImpl
 	- `LogImpl()` arguments re-ordered, and anchored line moved to new ImplData, which also handles min levels
 - Added `NoAnchorLogger` to ensure consistent nesting behavior when the RootLogger does not support anchors.
+- Removed the "buffered log closing" Debug log line that was previously sent when a Buffered Logger was closed.

 ### 0.9.0